microsoft/omnichannel-chat-sdk/README.md

         // This link is accessible and will redirect to the survey page.
 Use it as you see fit.
     }
 } catch (ex) {
-    // If the post chat should not be shown by any reason (e.g. post chat is not enabled), promise will be rejected.
+    // If the post chat should not be shown for any reason (e.g. post chat is not enabled), promise will be rejected.
 }

 // 3.
 End chat